All Episodes

 She is totally clueless.

-This tells you everything you need to know about modern education, religion, and the way little liberals and journalists have grown to believe that the center of the universe is Washington, D.C. and government, and everything comes from there.
+This tells you everything you need to know about modern education, religion, and the way little liberals and journalists have grown to believe that the center of the universe is Washington, D.C., and government, and everything comes from there.

 Washington isn't working.

-This these are people who believe that everything that you have permission to do comes from Washington.
+These are people who believe that everything that you have permission to do comes from Washington.

 Every right that you have is the result of legislation or executive action or superior political beings acting on our behalf, conveying to us our rights.

-So here comes a Harvard educated lawyer, top of his class, an accomplished debater, has won numerous elections, who comes along and simply affirms the preamble to the Declaration of Independence and the acknowledgement that our rights come from God, and this woman reporter blows a gasket because she is offended.
+So here comes a Harvard-educated lawyer, top of his class, an accomplished debater, has won numerous elections, who comes along and simply affirms the preamble to the Declaration of Independence and the acknowledgement that our rights come from God.

 It's blasphemy to her for somebody to say that rights come from God.